 Dependent and Independent Variables

-Often times students get confused on Independent and Dependent variables.
+Often times students get confused on

 Experimental groups are just that, groups that participants are divided into.
 Independent variables are things that can be manipulated by the experimenter (I determine the Independent variable).
 The dependent variables are the outcomes (Dependent variables are the Data collected).